Discover the Top 5 XDR Use Cases for Today’s Cyber Threat Landscape

 Security teams intrinsically find themselves in a scenario whereby they lack visibility and control of the network traffic and are incidentally unable to detect and respond in real-time.
 To this regard, modern cybersecurity strategies now incorporate network forensics into their arsenal of defenses.
+Digital forensics platforms can be used to manage network evidence analysis and other tool categories effectively.

 Organizations could use the captured network traffic that was in the data packets to help in the discovery of activities and communications in relation to malicious events, such as cyber-attacks or data breaches.